Cycling74/min-devkit/ReadMe.md

 To build the externals in this package you will need some form of compiler support on your system.

 * On the Mac this means Xcode (you can get from the App Store for free).
-* On Windows this most likely means some version of Visual Studio (the free versions should work fine).
+* On Windows this means Visual Studio 2015 (you can download a free version from Microsoft).
+The installer for Visual Studio 2015 offers an option to install Git, which you should choose to do.

 You will also need to install [CMake](https://cmake.org/download/).

 ## Building

-0. Get the code from Github, or download a zip and unpack it into a folder.
+0. Clone the code from Github, or download a zip and unpack it into a folder.
 1. In the Terminal or Console app of your choice, change directories (cd) into the folder you created in step 0.
 2. `mkdir build` to create a folder with your various build files
 3. `cd build` to put yourself into that folder